RobustPerception/azure_metrics_exporter/README.md

 If you want to scrape metrics from Azure national clouds (e.g. AzureChinaCloud, AzureGermanCloud), you should provide `active_directory_authority_url` and `resource_manager_url` parameters. `active_directory_authority_url` is AzureAD url for getting access token. `resource_manager_url` is Azure API management url.
 If you won't provide `active_directory_authority_url` and `resource_manager_url` parameters, azure-metrics-exporter scrapes metrics from global cloud.
 You can find endpoints for national clouds [here](http://www.azurespeed.com/Information/AzureEnvironments)

+If using managed identities, only `subscription_id` is needed.

 ```
 active_directory_authority_url: "https://login.microsoftonline.com/"